 Director – Alan Birkinshaw, Screenplay – Michael J. Murray, Based on the Short Story by Edgar Allan Poe, Producer – Harry Alan Towers, Photography – Jossi Wein, Additional Music – Gary Chang & George S. Clinton, Special Effects Supervisor – Gregg Pitts, Prosthetic Effects – Scott Wheeler, Production Design – Leonardo Coen Cagli.
-Production Company – 21st Century Film Corporation/Breton Film Productions Ltd
+Production Company – 21st Century Film Corporation/Breton Film Productions Ltd.

 Romy Windsor (Molly McNulty), Oliver Reed (Roderick Usher), Donald Pleasence (Walter Usher), Norman Coombes (Clive Derrick), Anne Stradi (Mrs Derrick), Rufus Swart (Ryan Usher), Caroline Farquhar (Gwendolyn Derrick), Philip Godewa (Dr Bailey)

 For a time, this version of The House of Usher makes an interestingly concerted effort to get away from the 19th Century period setting of most other Poe films.
-The film gives us Romy Windsor as a modern girl who enters an Usher house that seems to still exist in the 19th Century and scenes where she is told not to wear perfume lest this upset Roderick’s ultra-sensitive nose; where she says she is studying to be a hairdresser and he puzzles over why she wants to be a barber or at saying that her mother sells Avon.
+The film gives us Romy Windsor as a modern girl who enters an Usher house that seems to still exist in the 19th Century.
+We get scenes where she is told not to wear perfume lest this upset Roderick’s ultra-sensitive nose; where she says she is studying to be a hairdresser and he puzzles over why she wants to be a barber or at saying that her mother sells Avon.
 We get an interesting glimpse in these few scenes of a Poe that is struggling to come to terms with the modern world.

-The House of Usher comes from producer Harry Alan Towers who had bankrolled numerous films by the notorious exploitation director Jess Franco, as well as versions of classic horrors such as Dorian Grey (1970) and Edge of Sanity (1989) where the emphasis was placed on a crude sexploitation element.
+The House of Usher comes from producer Harry Alan Towers who had bankrolled numerous films by exploitation director Jess Franco, as well as versions of classic horrors such as Dorian Grey (1970) and Edge of Sanity (1989) where the emphasis was placed on a crude sexploitation element.
 It is the same with The House of Usher.
 There are numerous scenes of gratuitous gore littered throughout – Oliver Reed shoving the maid’s hand down onto the mincemeat grinder and we seeing ground meat coming out the other end, before Birkinshaw’s camera pulls back to show that it is just meat and not what we think.
 Elsewhere, we see a rat being applied to the treacherous doctor (Philip Godewa)’s crotch; the maid’s head served up on a silver platter; Romy Windsor’s hairdryer gushing spouts of blood at the mirror and then she finding a severed head sitting there.
 Birkinshaw’s direction consists of cheap theatrics – Psycho (1960)-styled strings that start screeching as Norman Coombes turns around in the front seat of the taxi; or where, as the house starts collapsing at the climax, coffins pop up and skeletons burst out trying to grab a fleeing Romy Windsor.
 Elsewhere, for no particular reason, the walls develop arms and start trying to grab people.
-It is a film where Edgar Allan Poe has been reduced to the level of cheap exploitation shocks.
+It is a film where Edgar Allan Poe has been reduced to the level of cheap shocks.

-Director Alan Birkinshaw, who is brother of celebrated British writer Fay Weldon, has made a number of other genre films including Killer’s Moon (1978), Invaders of the Lost Gold/Horror Safari (1982) and a horror Agatha Christie adaptation Ten Little Indians (1989), also for producer Harry Alan Towers, as well as the other modernised Edgar Allan Poe adaptation Masque of the Red Death.
+Director Alan Birkinshaw, who is brother of celebrated British writer Fay Weldon, has made a number of other genre films including Killer’s Moon (1978), Invaders of the Lost Gold/Horror Safari (1982) and a horror Agatha Christie adaptation Ten Little Indians (1989), also for producer Harry Alan Towers, as well as one other modernised Edgar Allan Poe adaptation Masque of the Red Death.